OpenLiberty/sample-acmegifts/front-end-ui/README.md

 ### Create a group

-Now you are in the groups view.
-This view shows all groups that you belong to.
+Now you are in the groups page.
+This page shows all groups that you belong to.

 ![alt text](collateral/groupsNoEntries.bmp)